rustymagnet3000/pyopenssl_automate_certificate_verification/README.md

 optional arguments:
-  -h, --help            show this help message and exit --hostnames-file HOSTNAMES_FILE, -f HOSTNAMES_FILE
-                        Path to text file that includes hostnames to check -r REHASH_PATH, --rehash-path REHASH_PATH
+  -h, --help            show this help message and exit --hostnames-file      Path to text file that includes hostnames to check -r REHASH_PATH, --rehash-path REHASH_PATH
                         Path to OpenSSL's c_rehash tool.
 This generates the symbolic required for OpenSSL's Verify() to workIf you don't include this value, it will default to ~/openssl/bin